splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Related Content relies on specific metadata that allow APM, Infrastructure Monitoring, and Log Observer to pass filters around Observability Cloud.

-The following sections list the metadata key names required to enable Related Content for each view in Observability Cloud.
+The following sections list the metadata key names required to activate Related Content for each view in Observability Cloud.
 If your data does not have the field names listed here, Observability Cloud cannot correlate your related data.

 APM
 -----------------------------------------------------------------

-The following APM span tags are required to enable Related Content:
+The following APM span tags are required to activate Related Content:

 - ``service.name``
 - ``deployment.environment``